react-cosmos/react-cosmos/CONTRIBUTING.md

 - Implement lifecycle methods (mock stuff in constructor, revert it in componentWillUnmount)
 - Add extra DOM markup around NextProxy
 - Transform props of props.fixture (careful, tho.)

+### Testing proxies

+Writing tests for a new proxy often takes more than its implementation.
+Extend this [proxy test boilerplate](docs/proxy-test-boilerplate.md) and most of the pain will go away.

 ## How to contribute